qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

    Point cloud symbology tab

-In the upper part of the Symbology tab, the settings of the different renderers can be found.
-In the lower part there are the sections :guilabel:`Point Symbol` and :guilabel:`Layer Rendering` with which general settings for the entire layer can be made and which are the same for all renderers.
+In the upper part of the :guilabel:`Symbology` tab, the settings of the different renderers can be found.
+In the lower part there are sections with which general settings for the entire layer can be made and which are the same for all
+renderers:

 * Under :guilabel:`Point Symbol`, the size and the unit (e.g. millimeters, pixels, inches) with which each data point is displayed can be set.
 Either